paulin-crtn/sublizz-nest/README.md

 ## Description

-An API to Create, Read, Update and Delete sublease offers.
+An API to publish sublease offers.

-_Note: Users must sign up or sign in to perform certain operations._

 ## Installation